Altuve, Astros show up in World Series, win Game 3 in DC 4-1

 “Tonight we were a little bit aggressive outside the strike zone,” Martinez said.
 “We took balls I thought we should hit, uncharacteristic of what we’ve been doing.”

-How big was this win for Houston?
 No team ever has come back after dropping the first three games of a World Series.

+“Not the script you’d want to write to start out a World Series,” said reliever Will Harris, who retired all five batters he faced Friday.
+“We believe in each other in there.
+We know we have obviously a very talented, capable team.”

-Maybe that’s why several Astros players gathered for a private meeting following their 12-3 loss in Game 2 on Wednesday.
-Whatever was said apparently worked.
+That’s why several Astros players gathered for a private meeting following their 12-3 loss Wednesday.

+“Some guys said some things that a lot of us maybe were thinking in our head, but it’s sometimes nice to hear them out loud,” Harris said.
+“And the biggest thing was we didn’t want anybody feeling sorry for themselves coming here, because that’s not going to accomplish anything.”

-After playing what might have been their worst baseball of 2019, the Astros suddenly played more like the club that led the majors with 107 regular-season wins.
+After playing what might have been their worst baseball of 2019, the Astros played like the club that led the majors with 107 regular-season wins.

 And, not surprisingly, Altuve was in the middle of a lot of it.
 He doubled in the third and fifth, coming home on singles by Michael Brantley.